JoshuaBurt1/SpeciesTracker-NodeJS/README.md

 }; <br>
 module.exports = configurations;<br>
 * In terminal: npm start
+* Open a browser and run in http://localhost:3000/ or http://localhost:3001/

 # Capabilities <br>
 ~Database with create, read, update, delete <br>